SJ9VRF/SpectraQLoRA/README.md

 # SpectraQLoRA: Hybrid Fine-Tuning Approach: QLoRA + Spectrum
-A novel fine-tuning method can be created by combining QLoRA and Spectrum to achieve both memory efficiency and optimal adaptation in LLMs.
-Below is a brainstormed approach that leverages the strengths of both methods.
+A  fine-tuning method can be created by combining QLoRA and Spectrum to achieve both memory efficiency and optimal adaptation in LLMs.

 ## Why Combine QLoRA & Spectrum?